Cairns to Brisbane: the perfect East Coast road trip in Australia

 The first place you have to stop is the Cardwell Spa Pool where you can relax and have a swim in the rockpool before heading to another must-see waterfall in Australia, The Wallaman Falls.

-With 268m this is the highest single drop waterfall in Australia that is easily reached with a scenic drive of about an hour from Ingham.
+With 268m this is the highest single-drop waterfall in Australia that is easily reached with a scenic drive of about an hour from Ingham.
 I went in the afternoon and stayed until sunset so I had enough time to hike down, explore the base of the Wallaman Falls (you can even swim), and hike back up.

 The hike is about 3km return with a 270m elevation but rewarding once you see the falls from the bottom.
-However, if you are not fancy to hike down, there are view platforms at the top next to the car park where you can enjoy the waterfall in its full glory.
+However, if you are not fancy hiking down, there are view platforms at the top next to the car park where you can enjoy the waterfall in its full glory.

 Towards Townsville is another beautiful waterfall, The Jourama Falls, that you can visit if you have more time on your trip from Cairns to Brisbane as Townsville offers also some great spots to visit.